kotalco/docs/ethereum/README.md

 ## Multi-client Support

 {% hint style="warning" %}
-OpenEthereum client will be deprecated after the London upgrade.
-The team is working with Erigon on a smooth transition path for users.
+Support for OpenEthereum (parity) client has been deprecated.
+OpenEthereum team is working with Erigon on a smooth transition path for users.
 More information can be found [here](https://medium.com/openethereum/gnosis-joins-erigon-formerly-turbo-geth-to-release-next-gen-ethereum-client-c6708dd06dd)
 {% endhint %}

 Kotal supports the following Ethereum 1 clients: